About Neal Barkus

 In 1998, my wife and I built a weekend home just outside Shepherdstown, West Virginia, which became her full-time home after 9/11.
 I joined her in 2008.
 Thereafter, I had a solo practice for two years and then joined Steptoe & Johnson in Martinsburg.
 I retired completely from active practice in 2015.
 We love Shepherdstown.

 I have always been involved in community affairs.
 I served as Chief Volunteer Officer of the United Way of the National Capital Area during its time of crisis in the 1990s.
-I now serve on the Boards of the Friends of Music, the WVU East Hospital Foundation and the Shenandoah Horse Park, Inc. I am a member of the League of Women Voters and the Harpers Ferry Cooking Club.
+I am a member of the Jefferson County Democratic Executive Committee and serve on the Boards of the WVU East Hospital Foundation and the Shenandoah Horse Park, Inc. I am President of Conservation West Virginia, Inc., a member of the League of Women Voters and the Harpers Ferry Cooking Club.
 I founded Panhandle Progressive, LLC in December 2016.